-Green The device is available to run experiments Yellow The device is currently running an experiment White The device is connected to the system, but is not usable.
-This is generally the result of a revision mismatch between the Framework software and the device's firmware.
-You can use the Framework Instrument Manager to fix the mismatch.
+Green The device is available to run experiments.
+Orange The device is currently running an experiment.
+White The device is connected to the system but is not usable.
+This is generally the result of a mismatch between the Framework software and the device's firmware.
+You can use the Gamry Instrument Manager to fix the mismatch.